RedSpiderMkV/IP-AddressChangeNotifier-Python/readme.md

 In Windows, use scheduler or place in startup folder to run on startup.

-* Broken... check back in a few days
+* Broken... check back in a few days - probably by June 5th, 2016